wiggle-bin/wiggle-bin/README.md

 ## License

-The "Hello" Worm bin is open source hardware.
+The Wiggle Bin is open source hardware.
 License will be added soon.

 ## Why?